Medi-Cal Gets a Bad Rap

 Q: What will happen if one of the health care bills under consideration in Congress becomes law?

 A: The challenges we face in Medi-Cal today pale in comparison to those we would confront if the federal government backs out of its commitments to fund Medi-Cal at current federal matching rates.
 In California, these proposals would nearly double the number of uninsured and reduce federal Medicaid spending by $115 billion from 2020 to 2027.
 This decrease in federal support would have far-reaching consequences as state leaders look for ways to curb state Medi-Cal spending by cutting benefits, decreasing reimbursement rates, or both.
-Hospitals, nursing homes, physician practices, and other providers throughout the state would suffer financially, and this would limit their ability to deliver care to all Californians, not just low-income populations.
+Hospitals, nursing homes, physician practices, and other providers throughout the state would suffer financially, and this would limit their ability to deliver care to all Californians, not just populations with low incomes.

 Q: Let’s say you wanted to make Medi-Cal work better in terms of both access and quality, and let’s say you need to do that without lots of new funding available.
 What are the key steps you would take?

 A: At CHCF, we are making a concerted effort to support Medi-Cal payment reforms that emphasize greater value over more volume, and we seek delivery system reforms that move us toward more efficient and effective models of team-based, whole-person care.
 This includes greater integration of physical and behavioral health services, which is especially important in the safety net because people with both physical and behavioral health conditions are overrepresented in Medi-Cal, and because most of Medi-Cal’s highest-cost enrollees have both physical and behavioral health conditions.
 We are also finding opportunities to drive greater value in specific service areas that account for a significant share of spending and where care doesn’t align with patient needs and preferences.
-We are partnering with health plans and providers throughout the state to reduce unnecessary c-sections, discourage the use of ineffective treatment at the end of life, and decrease the overprescribing of opioids (PDF) to bring down the overdose death rate.
+We are partnering with health plans and providers throughout the state to reduce unnecessary c-sections, discourage the use of ineffective treatment at the end of life, and decrease the overprescribing of opioids to bring down the overdose death rate.

 Q: Is the impact of Medi-Cal on the overall health system infrastructure underappreciated?